top of page

 Meet Nina Nagy

-For the last 19 years, she has studied and continues to work with a number of well-respected teachers, who include Gina Sharpe, Mathew Flickstein, and Bhikku Bodhi.
-She actively participates on silent retreats at Insight Meditation Society (IMS) retreats and other retreat centers around the country.
-She formally served as a teacher at New York Insight Meditation Center in New York City and at present, weekly, at Weschester Insight in Bedford Hills, New York and at the Unitarian Universalist Association, Westport, CT.
+For the last 30 years, she has studied and continues to work with several well-respected teachers, including Gina Sharpe, Mathew Flickstein, and Bhikku Bodhi.
+She actively participates in silent retreats at Insight Meditation Society (IMS) retreats and other nationwide retreat centers.
+She formally served as a teacher at New York Insight Meditation Center in New York City and at present, weekly, at Westchester Insight in Bedford Hills, New York, and at the Unitarian Universalist Association, Westport, CT.

 Member: